vritravaibhav/MultiuserWebRTCvideocallFlutter/README.md

 Steps to run this project:

- STEP 1: clone this project( main branch will also work but optimizing branch code has better ui and Functionable)
+ STEP 1: clone this project( main branch will also work but optimizing branch code has better ui and Functional)

  STEP 2: Open teminal then run this command "Flutter pub get"/n